kiarashvosough1999/KLoadingState/README.md

 ## License

-`Mockia` is released under an MIT license.
+`KLoadingState ` is released under an MIT license.
 See [LICENSE](https://github.com/kiarashvosough1999/KLoadingState/blob/master/LICENSE) for more information.